Challenge level: 5 out of 5

 Our Arctic Adventure begins when we meet at the airport in London and catch our flight to the Winter Wonderland of Kuusamo.
 A coach transfer later, our awesome local ground handlers welcome us to our base camp in Kuusamo’s Narnia-like countryside.

-Next, we try out orienteering, skiing and snowshoeing for the first time, preparing for much more to come and acclimatising all the while to our new environment.
+Next, we try out orienteering and snowshoeing for the first time, preparing for much more to come and acclimatising all the while to our new environment.
 We end our day with a traditional Finnish sauna and a refreshing roll in the snow.

-Our prep and orientation continues today, as we work out what we’re going to eat during our challenge.
-After fueling up with a hearty homemade breakfast, we’re split into teams to prepare our meal plans.
 Then we learn how to cook the meals we’ve promised ourselves.
 This wilderness cooking lesson isn’t like anything you’ve experienced before.
-Together, we learn how to make an open fire without matches and cook our lunch over the blaze, using expedition cookers.
+Our Arctic experts teach us how to make an open fire without matches and cook our lunch using expedition cookers.

-We have a final gear check after lunch and then it’s time to transfer to our challenge starting point.
-A bus ride later, we alight in the pristine wilderness of Lapland transfer to our challenge starting point, in the wilderness of Lapland.
+We have a final gear check after lunch and a bus ride later, we alight in the pristine wilderness of Lapland.

 The trek should take us about three hours and then we prepare for our first night in the wild.
 Everyone pitches their tents in the snow and we’ll cook the evening meal together over the campfire.